gazpachu/joanmira/pages/work/2021-10-01---diner-app/index.md

 The new Diner App is a renovated version of the app currently published at tablecheck.com.
 It's a restaurant search engine with multiple filtering and display options.
 It also includes a user account section where diners can manage their TableCheck reservations.

-I built around 90% of the project (front-end and design) by myself.
+I built around 90% of the front-end and 50% of the design.
 The API was already built.

 It is based on <a href="/wekohi">Wekohi</a> but with many new upgrades, some of them include:

-- A new homepage design with easier to update banners
+- A new homepage design with easier-to-update banners
-- Venue search available from any page with command palette
+- Venue search is available from any page with a command palette
 - Map view (using MapBox) with real-time user GPS tracking
 - New search filtering UI with room to scale
-- Updated tech stack to latest React, Typescript, and TableKit
+- Updated tech stack to the latest React, Typescript, and TableKit
 - Reduced codebase and JS bundle size
 - Simplified CI & Infrastructure.
 Moved from SSR to SPA + prerender.io (for SEO)
 - Full support for light and dark mode